GoogolDKhan/NEWS-Listen-Read/README.md

 # NEWS - Listen & Read

-* The program uses [NewsAPI](https://newsapi.org/) to fetch current day news json which is then parsed and reads out articles for the user.
+* This program uses [NewsAPI](https://newsapi.org/) to fetch current-day news JSON which is then parsed and reads out articles for the user.

 ## Running